 I'm Convinced.
 Where Can I Buy a Whipping Siphon?

 You can find several brands of siphons on Amazon, and this is a good place to purchase a whipping siphon.
-You can also find ISI whipping siphons at kitchen stores like Williams-Sonoma and Sur la Table, both online and at the mall.
+You can also find ISI whipping siphons at kitchen stores like Williams-Sonoma, either online or at the mall.
 Amazon is going to have the most selection, and is also likely to have the best price.

 Nevertheless, shop around: you might find a sale, a clearance item, or some other great deal on a site where you don't normally shop.

 We recommend the ISI whipping siphon.
 It's the most recognized name, but it is also an excellent company with excellent products and really excellent customer service.
 We own three ISI products: a whipping siphon, a soda siphon, and a Penguin carbonator (which you should get at Williams-Sonoma for the best price).
 They have a lifetime warranty and excellent customer service.

 The pint-size siphon is about $85 and the quart-size is about $109.
 The pint siphon is the best size for most people, and will be less expensive to use because it requires fewer chargers.